 What should I do?

-In the UK, ‘74 per cent of homeowner mortgages are on a fixed rate contract, with 96 per cent of new borrowers choosing this option since 2019’, say ukfinance.org.uk.
+In the UK, ‘74 per cent of homeowner mortgages is on a fixed rate contract, with 96 per cent of new borrowers choosing this option since 2019’, say ukfinance.org.uk.

 At RAW Mortgages, 98% of our mortgage business is at a variable rate – priced at a margin above the Bank of England Base Rate.
 This means that the interest payable on a RAW Mortgage falls as the Base Rate falls.